Press ESC to close

 Accidentally deleted an important file?
 Don’t panic!
-Whether you’re using Windows, Mac, or even a mobile device, there are several ways to recover lost data.
+Whether you’re using Windows, Mac, or even a mobile device, there are several ways to recover deleted files.
+It’s also a good idea to avoid saving new files immediately after deletion, as this may overwrite the lost data.
+The sooner you begin recovery steps, the higher the chance of retrieving your deleted files successfully.
 In this comprehensive guide, we’ll walk you through how to recover deleted files step-by-step.

 Understanding how files are deleted can help you choose the right recovery method.
 Here are common reasons: